 Media contact

-For any media enquiries, please contact our Media & Communications Manager, Emma Manser, on 0437 225 386 or email media.enquiries@wgea.gov.au.
+For any media enquiries on the latest WGEA news, please contact our Media & Communications Manager, Emma Manser, on 0437 225 386 or email media.enquiries@wgea.gov.au.

-For any media enquiries, please contact our Media & Communications Manager, Emma Manser, on 0437 225 386 or email media.enquiries@wgea.gov.au.
+For any media enquiries on the latest WGEA news, please contact our Media & Communications Manager, Emma Manser, on 0437 225 386 or email media.enquiries@wgea.gov.au.

 We often hear about the gender pay gap.
 But is it really as simple as two people working side by side being paid differently?